swantrace/asu-fhir/README.md

 6. Are there any scenarios where websocket connections are required?
 7. What is the expected complexity of our data models and relationships in DynamoDB that might warrant the use of any ORM?
    - **Dynamoosejs**: Dynamoose is a modeling tool for Amazon's DynamoDB (inspired by Mongoose).
 It is a good fit for the application's backend, as it allows to define the data models in a safe, predictable, and repeatable way.
 Compared to AWS Amplify, it is more specialized for DynamoDB, and it is easier to use.
 It is based on CDK, which makes it extensible and future-proof.
+8. What tools to use to build HTTP APIs?
+   - **tRPC**: tRPC is a TypeScript-first RPC framework.
+It is a good fit for the application's backend, as it allows to define the HTTP APIs in a safe, predictable, and repeatable way.
+Compared with GraphQL, trpc offers end-to-end type safety and better performance.

 ### Frontend